greffgreff/search-service/README.md

 # Search Service

-This Spring Boot project is one among other RESTful APIs used in the larger Rently project.
+This Spring Boot project is one among other APIs used in the larger Rently project.
 This service handles various kinds of queries to return a collection of user-created listings saved on a MongoDB database.
+Only `GET` requests are possible.

 Using MongoDB's field indexes, queries can be made based on text and/or geolocation, and/or proximity, through URL query string.
 A number of endpoints allows different vairation of these searches.
 An additional multi-purpose endpoint redirects requests depending on query combination.